srikavin/BookKeeper/README.md

 #### Layout
 ![Mockup Images](img/mockup/MainWindow.png)
 ###### *Balasmiq mockup was used to design wireframes and aid in planning*
 More planning images can be found [here](img/mockup).
-These planning documents were modified
+These planning documents were modified when I discovered a more elegant solution during development.

 #### Technologies Used
 * Gluon Scenebuilder - used to quickly create JavaFX layouts